Error propagation dynamics of velocimetry-based pressure field calculations (2): on the error profile: Introduction

-Here, we present a systematic methodology for finding the ``worst case error profile'' (called ``worst error'' hereafter) for the velocity-based pressure calculation.
-This provides a surprising connection between the fluid mechanics and elastic dynamics communities.
-The final calculation of the worst error is equivalent to an Euler-Bernoulli beam problem in one-dimension and the Kirchhoff-Love plate problem in two-dimensions.
-From a practical perspective, these results can be used to i) minimize experimental error by avoiding worst case scenarios and ii) used to design worst case benchmarking challenges for pressure solvers.
+Here, we present a systematic methodology for finding the worst case error profile in the data (called the `worst error' hereafter) for a V-Pressure problem.
+The procedure for finding the worst error directly exposes how the profile of the error in the data (e.g., spatial frequency and location of the error) coupled with the fundamental features of the flow domain (i.e., size, dimension, BCs) affects the error propagation.
+In addition, the calculation of the the worst error for the V-Pressure problem provides a surprising connection between fluid mechanics and elastic mechanics: the worst error profile for a V-Pressure problem is equivalent to the principle mode of a buckling Euler-Bernoulli beam in one-dimension (1D) and the Kirchhoff-Love plate in two-dimensions (2D).
+This analogy provides an analytical explanation how the profile of the error in the data affects the error in the reconstructed pressure field, in the same way as the bending moment applied on an elastic beam or plate affects the deflection of the elastic body.
+From a practical perspective, these results can be used to i) minimize error propagation by avoiding the worst case scenarios when designing and conducting V-Pressure experiments and ii) design the worst case benchmarking challenges to assess the performance of V-Pressure solvers.

-In this paper, first we \emph{define} the worst error possible for the velocity-based pressure calculation in Sec.~\ref{sec:ProblemStatement}, then we \emph{calculate} the worst error in Sec.~\ref{sec:CalculationOfTheWorstError} and appendix~\ref{app}.
-Two illustrative examples (one dimensional and two dimensional cases) are given in Sec.~\ref{sec:Results} followed by a proposed protocol for experimentalists and a summary in Sec.~\ref{sec:Conclusions}.
+The outline of the paper is as follows: first we \emph{define} the worst error possible for the V-Pressure calculation problem in \S\ref{sec:ProblemStatement}, then we \emph{calculate} the worst error in \S\ref{sec:CalculationOfTheWorstError}.
+In \S\ref{sec:Analogy} we elaborate the analogy between the (worst) error profiles for the V-Pressure problem and the (principle) modes for a buckling elastic body using the Euler-Bernoulli beam as an example.
+The details of this analogy are summarized in table~\ref{tab:analogy}.
+Using this analogy, \S\ref{sec: impact of frequency of Ef} and \S\ref{sec: impact of Ef location} demonstrate how the spatial frequency of the error and the location of a concentrated error source in the data field affect the error propagation of V-Pressure.
+We then provide analysis and examples in 1D and 2D in \S\ref{sec:1D example} and \S\ref{sec:2D examples} to show how the profile of the error in the data field affects the error propagation in a V-Pressure problem.
+We finally conclude the work in \S\ref{sec:Conclusions}.